sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 </details>

 ## TODO: 5.
 Implement GetUserCredential
+Double click on TODO 5 in the task list.
 Tip 1: Get inspiration from the old .NET Framework 4.8.1 project and the method `GetUserCredential` and refactor.

 Tip 2: Get the entities directly from your new `WhoOwesWhatContext.cs`.
 Other classes may have some valuable code snippets that can be used with slight modifications.